Livefit4ever, By Soha Khan

 Recognizing Premonitory Signs

 Recognizing potential premonitory signs can be challenging, as they are often subtle and easily overlooked.
 However, being in tune with your body and paying attention to changes can be beneficial.
-If you notice persistent or worsening symptoms such as unusual fatigue, disturbed sleep patterns, or recurring indigestion, it’s essential to consult a healthcare professional.
-They can assess your symptoms, evaluate your risk factors, and provide appropriate guidance and medical advice.
+If you notice persistent or worsening symptoms such as unusual fatigue, disturbed sleep patterns, or recurring indigestion, it’s essential to consult a cardiologist.
+The doctor can assess your symptoms, evaluate your risk factors, and provide appropriate guidance and medical advice.

 Risk Factors and Lifestyle Modifications